oldmcdonnell/ranked-assist-client/README.md

 The author of a poll can end the enrollment period or the polling period after which only the results will remain.

 There is further hope I can allow the author of a poll to create a time limit for the polls, or even create the same poll with the same time like an alarm clock.

+This project has a react frontend and a django/sqlite  backend.